 Key points for selected legal and security occupations

-- Most persons employed in the selected occupations worked full-time and were Irish-nationals.
+- Most persons employed in the selected occupations worked full-time and were Irish-nationals

 There were 11,900 legal professionals (including judges, barristers and solicitors) employed in Ireland in 2016.
-The demand for law graduates is not confined to the legal profession alone and there is a need for legal expertise across various business and industry sectors, particularly in relation to compliance in sectors such as aviation, finance (anti-fraud), security and data analytics/protection issues.
+The demand for law graduates is not confined to the legal profession alone and there is a need for legal expertise across various business and industry sectors, particularly in relation to compliance in sectors such as aviation, finance (antifraud), security and data analytics/protection issues.
 With over 1,700 law graduates from NFQ level 8 and above courses in 2015, the supply from the education and training system appears to be sufficient.